rtts/ialauncher/README.md

 When you exit the emulator, IA Launcher will save the contents of `dosbox.bat` to the `emulator_start` variable inside the game's `metadata.ini`.
 The next time you launch the game, the `dosbox.bat` file will be run automatically.
+(Note: This feature has been disabled on Windows because it hangs the interface...)

 More advanced logic can be created with batch file syntax.
 As an example, here is the contents of `emulator_start` for the game SimCity